awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

-# Create an EC2 Instance and Install a Web Server<a name="CHAP_Tutorials.WebServerDB.CreateWebServer"></a>
+# Create an EC2 instance and install a web server<a name="CHAP_Tutorials.WebServerDB.CreateWebServer"></a>

-In this step, you create a web server to connect to the Amazon RDS DB instance that you created in [Create a DB Instance](CHAP_Tutorials.WebServerDB.CreateDBInstance.md)\.
+In this step, you create a web server to connect to the Amazon RDS DB instance that you created in [Create a DB instance](CHAP_Tutorials.WebServerDB.CreateDBInstance.md)\.

-## Launch an EC2 Instance<a name="CHAP_Tutorials.WebServerDB.CreateWebServer.LaunchEC2"></a>
+## Launch an EC2 instance<a name="CHAP_Tutorials.WebServerDB.CreateWebServer.LaunchEC2"></a>

 First, you create an Amazon EC2 instance in the public subnet of your VPC\.